|

 Jesus replied, "Get behind Me, Satan!
 For it is written, 'You shall worship the Lord your God, and Him only you shall serve'."
 Again Jesus is quoting from the writings of Moses in Deuteronomy.

-Satan tries a third time.
+Satan tries again.
 He brought Jesus to Jerusalem and took him up to the highest part of the temple and told him to jump off.
 He said that angels would come and lift him up so that he wouldn't be hurt.

 Jesus answered him, "It has been said, 'You shall not tempt the Lord your God'."